01 of 02

 - General needlepoint tools and supplies: For best results, you should mount the needlepoint canvas on stretcher bars with brass tacks instead of staples before stitching.
 Although this is optional, it will reduce the amount of blocking and stretching required during the finishing process—especially if working with tent stitches.
 Other items needed are sharp embroidery scissors, regular stitching supplies, ample light, and magnification if needed.

 - Project bag: Choose a large enough bag (either plastic or fabric) to hold the framed design as well as threads and needlepoint supplies.
 It will help to keep the canvas neat and clean and protect your needlepoint from snags and dust.

 To complete this needlepoint project, you will work the Star of David kippah pattern in the continental needlepoint stitch only.
 As a result, it only takes two steps to stitch the project:

 - Download the free pattern from this link.
 Enlarge the needlepoint chart to see the stitches or use magnification as you stitch.
 One square of the chart is equal to one needlepoint stitch, which consists of one vertical and horizontal intersection of canvas mesh threads.

-- Work the Kippah in tent needlepoint stitches.
-Continental stitch works well because it provides great coverage on the wrong side of the canvas; however, if you prefer, Basketweave Tent Stitch can also be used.
-The finished needlepoint Kippah contains over 10,000 individual stitches!
+- Work the kippah in tent needlepoint stitches.
+Continental stitch works well because it provides great coverage on the wrong side of the canvas; however, if you prefer, a basketweave tent stitch can also be used.
+The finished needlepoint Kippah contains over 10,000 individual stitches.